kristinemlarson/gnssrefl/README.md

 the [github repository](https://github.com/kristinemlarson/gnssrefl/issues).
 The notebooks were created by Earthscope with NASA funding.
 I formally asked Earthscope about maintenance of the notebooks and received the following response:

-*In general, we place maintenance of notebooks (and many of our apps) that are not in active production on the **Low Priority** list and I think it would be really healthy for our community to be willing to apply their expertise to provide fixes and enhancements to the notebook collection that can be reviewed in a pull request and merged for deployment.*
+*In general, we place maintenance of notebooks (and many of our apps) that are not in active production on the Low Priority list and I think it would be really healthy for our community to be willing to apply their expertise to provide fixes and enhancements to the notebook collection that can be reviewed in a pull request and merged for deployment.*

-So that's the story - if the notebooks aren't working, you need to fix them yourselves.

 **Some new features:**